Complete Bathroom Painting Guide: Walls to Finishing Touches

 Protect the Floor and Surroundings: Drop cloths or plastic sheeting will help keep your bathroom floor, countertops, and bathtub safe.

-Apply Painter’s Tape: Run tape along edges of the trim and around windows, doors, and whatever else you want to avoid getting paint on.
+Apply Painter’s Tape: Run tape along the edges of the trim and around windows, doors, and whatever else you want to avoid getting paint on.

 Paint Your Bathroom Walls